Quantum Machine Learning for $b$-jet charge identification: Deep Neural Network model and further comparisons

 \section{Deep Neural Network model and further comparisons}

 The DNN is built following a classical feed-forward structure shown in Fig.~\ref{fig:DNN}: it starts with a Batch Normalisation Layer\cite{ref:batchnorm} and it applies several Dense layers, each one followed by a Dropout\cite{ref:dropout} layer.
 Depending on the number of input features the input vector for the DNN changes (4 variables for the muon dataset and 16 for the complete one).
 For the hidden layers the ReLu\footnote{ReLu is the rectifier activation function, defined as $\mathrm{ReLu}(x) = \max(0,x)$} activation is used while a sigmoid\footnote{The sigmoid activation function is defined as $\mathrm{sig}(x) = [1 + \exp{(-x)}]^{-1}$} function is applied to the output node.
 The network is trained using the ADAM optimiser\cite{ref:adam}.
 The model is trained for 250 epochs with an early stopping of 25 epochs on the test loss function and a learning rate of 0.0001.
+The hyperparameters of the DNN (such as depth, number of nodes per layer, dropout rate, normalization moment, and kernel initialization) are optimised using the \emph{hyperopt} package~\cite{ref:hyperopt}, maximising the accuracy in the test dataset by exploring different parameter spaces.
 Given the classification task, we take cross entropy as loss function.
 A scheme of the DNN model is shown in Fig.~\ref{fig:DNN}.

 Different DNN structures have also been considered, in order to have a fair comparison between quantum and classical classifiers.
-Usual state-of-the-art networks make use of LSTM~\cite{ref:lstm} and convolutional layers, therefore the following DNN models are studied: \begin{itemize} \item ``LSTM" model: starting from the DNN structure we apply a LSTM layer to the particle features (therefore excluding the "global" variable of the total jet charge) before the first Dense layer.
+Usual state-of-the-art networks, such as CMS DeepJet algorithm~\cite{ref:deepjet}, make use of LSTM~\cite{ref:lstm} and convolutional layers, resulting in an improvement of performance.
+RNN structures are also under study within the LHCb experiment as potential flavour tagging algorithms.
+Therefore the following DNN models are studied: \begin{itemize} \item ``LSTM" model: starting from the DNN structure we apply a LSTM layer to the particle features (therefore excluding the "global" variable of the total jet charge) before the first Dense layer.
 The Dense structure is identical to the DNN structure. \item ``LSTM+Conv" model: from the LSTM model we firstly apply a convolutional layer of the particle features (as before not applied to the total jet charge). \end{itemize} The two models are shown in Fig.~\ref{fig:LSTM/LSTM+CONV}.

 The DNN performance in terms of tagging power is compared to the LSTM and LSTM+CONV models.
 Results for tagging power as function of the jet $p_\mathrm{T}$ and $\eta$ are shown in Fig.~\ref{fig:tagpower_LSTM/CONV}, where results for different models are comparable within the error and therefore allow us to consider just the DNN model for the comparison with quantum algorithms.